-The second criterion is the ED criterion based on the minimal expected delay from change to detection.
+Abstract: Statistical surveillance is used to detect an important change in a process as soon as possible after it has occurred.
+The EWMA method is used in industry, economics and medicine.
+Three optimality criteria of surveillance are studied.
+The ARL criterion violates commonly accepted inference principles and the drawbacks are demonstrated.
+The ED criterion is based on the minimal expected delay from change to detection.
 The full likelihood ratio method is optimal according to this criterion.
-Various approximations of this method turn out to be modifications of the EWMA method.
-Two of these modifications keep the EWMA statistic unchanged and just alter the alarm limits slightly.
-The approximations lead to a formula for the value of the weight parameter of the EWMA statistic.
-The usefulness of this formula is demonstrated.
-The conventional EWMA and the modifications are compared to the optimal full likelihood ratio method.
-No modification of EWMA is necessary for detection of large changes (where also the Shewhart method is useful) but all the modifications give considerable improvement for small changes.
+Approximations of this method turn out to be modifications of the EWMA method.
+The approximations lead to a formula for the optimal value of the smoothing parameter of the EWMA statistic.
+The usefulness of this formula is shown.
+It is demonstrated that, for EWMA, the minimax criterion agrees well with that of the ED criterion but not with that of the ARL criterion.

-The third criterion is based on the minimax of the expected delay after a change with respect to the time of the change.
-It is demonstrated that the value of the smoothing parameter, which is optimal according to this criterion, agrees well with that of the ED criterion but not with that of the ARL criterion.